VictoriaWZh/rov-26/FastMJPG/README.md

 4. The measurements provided are a very rough approximation of the actual latency of the pipeline, and should serve only as an indicator to guide further investigation.
 5. The first step in any FastMJPG instance (`capture` or `receive`) has no capture timestamp to measure against when it starts, meaning the start and delta of those steps will not be tracked or printed.
 6. Each instance tracks it's own measurements, and does not communicate with other instances beyond the normally provided capture timestamp.

-## Author

-All code and documentation was written by Adrian Seeley, who can be reached by email: [FastMJPG@adrianseeley.com](mailto:FastMJPG@adrianseeley.com)